denoland/std/agents/test-file-runner.md

 ## Overview

 You will be given a file name.
 Read this and then run the tests within it.

+Normally the test files will reside in the `/tests/` directory.

 If you encounter any system errors, call the reject function with the
 parameters: "message: [your error message]".